M3 Lee

 The M3 Lee, officially Medium Tank, M3, was an American medium tank used during World War II.
-The turret was produced in two forms, one for US needs and one modified to British requirements to place the radio next to the commander.
-In British Commonwealth service, the tank was called by two names: tanks employing US pattern turrets were called "Lee," named after Confederate general Robert E. Lee, while those with British pattern turrets were known as "Grant," named after Union general Ulysses S. Grant.
+The turret was produced in two different forms, one for US needs and one modified to British requirements to place the radio next to the commander.
+In British Commonwealth service, the tank was called by two names: tanks employing US-pattern turrets were called "Lee", named after Confederate general Robert E. Lee, while those with British-pattern turrets were known as "Grant", named after Union general Ulysses S. Grant.

 Design commenced in July 1940, and the first M3s were operational in late 1941.
-The US Army needed a medium tank armed with a 75mm gun and, coupled with the United Kingdom's immediate demand for 3,650 medium tanks, the Lee began production by late 1940.
-The design was a compromise meant to produce a tank as soon as possible.
-The M3 had considerable firepower and good armor, but had serious drawbacks in its general design and shape, including a high silhouette, an archaic sponson mounting of the main gun preventing the tank from taking a hull-down position, riveted construction, and poor off-road performance.
+The US Army needed a medium tank armed with a 75 mm gun and coupled with the United Kingdom's immediate demand for 3,650 medium tanks, the Lee began production by late 1940.
+The design was a compromise meant to produce a tank as soon as possible and serve only until replaced by the following M4 Sherman tank.
+The M3 was reliable, had considerable firepower, good armor, and high mobility but had serious drawbacks in its general design and shape, including a high silhouette, an archaic sponson mounting of the main gun preventing the tank from taking a hull-down position, and riveted construction.

-Its overall performance was not satisfactory and the tank was withdrawn from combat in most theaters as soon as the M4 Sherman tank became available in larger numbers.
-In spite of this, it was considered by Hans von Luck (an Oberst (Colonel) in the Wehrmacht Heer and the author of Panzer Commander) to be superior to the best German tank at the time of its introduction, the Panzer IV (at least until the F2 variant).
+It was considered by Hans von Luck (a German army officer who wrote the post-war memoir Panzer Commander), to be superior in May 1942 to the Panzer IV and able to operate out of range of German 5 cm anti-tank guns.
+However, by mid-1943, with the introduction of upgunned Panzer IIIs and Panzer IVs, the tank had been withdrawn from combat in most theaters and replaced by the more capable M4 Sherman tank as soon as it became available in larger numbers.

-Despite being replaced elsewhere, the British continued to use M3s in combat against the Japanese in southeast Asia until 1945.
+Despite its being replaced elsewhere, the British continued to use M3s in combat against the Japanese in southeast Asia until 1945.
 Nearly a thousand M3s were supplied to the Soviet military under Lend-Lease between 1941 and 1943.

 Development

+The U.S. funded tank development poorly during the interwar years, and had little experience in design as well as poor doctrine to guide design efforts.
+Only a few tanks were built (35 between 1920-1935).
+A new medium tank was designed in 1938, tested as the T5 and accepted as the M2 Medium.
+The M2 used a radial engine and vertical volute suspension among many of the features of the M2 light tank.